immcantation/alakazam/docs/topics/makeChangeoClone.md

 `makeChangeoClone` takes a data.frame with AIRR or Change-O style columns as input and masks gap positions, masks ragged ends, removes duplicates sequences, and merges annotations associated with duplicate sequences.
-It returns a `ChangeoClone` object which serves as input for lineage reconstruction.
+It returns a `ChangeoClone` object which serves as input for lineage reconstruction. **Note**: To use the most recent methods for building, visualizing and analyzing trees, use the R package [Dowser](https://dowser.readthedocs.io).

 Usage